StefanRyll/StefanRyll/README.md

-- 🌱 I’m currently learning Firebase/Angular
+- 🌱 I’m currently working on my first Portfolio and learning Firebase/Angular
+- ⚡ Looking for a new challenge

 <!---
 StefanRyll/StefanRyll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.